 In 190 BCE, the Dharmagupta School also split from Theravada.

 - Dharmagupta agreed with Theravada that arhats do not have disturbing emotions.

 - Like Mahasanghika, however, Dharmagupta tended to elevate Buddha.
 It asserted that it is more important to make offerings to Buddhas, than to monastics, and it especially emphasized making offerings to stupas – monuments containing the relics of Buddhas.

 - Dharmagupta added a fourth basket-like collection, The Dharani Basket.
-“Dharanis” (gzungs), meaning "retention power" in Sanskrit and “vital measures" in Tibetan translation, are devotional Sanskrit formulas that, when chanted, help the practitioner to retain the words and meaning of the Dharma, so as to uphold constructive phenomena and eliminate destructive ones.
+A “dharani” (gzungs), meaning “retention formula,” is a devotional Sanskrit string of words or syllables that, when chanted, help the practitioner to retain the words and meaning of the Dharma, so as to uphold constructive phenomena and eliminate destructive ones.
 This development of dharanis paralleled the devotional spirit of times, marked by the emergence of the Hindu classic, Bhagavad Gita.

 The Fourth Buddhist Council

 The Theravada and Sarvastivada Schools each held their own fourth councils.

 The Theravada School held its fourth council in 83 BCE in Sri Lanka.
 In the face of various groups having splintered off from Theravada over differences in interpretation of Buddha words, Maharakkhita and five hundred Theravada elders met to recite and write down Buddha’s words in order to preserve their authenticity.
 This was the first time Buddha’s teachings were put into written form and, in this case, they were rendered into the Pali language.
 This version of The Three Basket-like Collections, The Tipitaka, is commonly known as The Pali Canon.
 The other Hinayana Schools, however, continued to transmit the teachings in oral form.